sentinel-hub/eo-grow/docs/source/examples.rst

     examples/basic-tutorial.ipynb

-How to train an machine learning model
+How to train a machine learning model
 --------------------------------------

 .. toctree::